Wilhelman/Temple-Escape/docs/readme.md

 For a better organization and performance a entity factory system has been implemented along with an UI module that manages all the events that happen in UI and it's independent to everything else.

-Animations, file paths, and levels are read and loaded through parsing xml files to avoid 'magic numbers' and improve readability and boost changes when testing.
+Animations, file paths, and levels are read and loaded through parsing xml files to avoid 'magic numbers', improve readability and boost changes when testing.

 ### Innovations
 * Player and enemy animations are read from an xml file.